shunf4/presentation-auto-breadcrumbs/README.md

 #poppoppoppush something

 #hidebc - Don't show breadcrumbs on this page.
+#nobc - Don't show breadcrumbs on this page.

 # The following directive is recommended to be set as early (e.g. on the first
         page) as possible.